mtwtan/pyflink_emr_on_eks/README.md

 2. Follow the steps in the [AWS documentation](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/jobruns-flink-kubernetes-operator-getting-started.html) on getting started with Flink Kubernetes operator.
 Make sure that `flink` namespace is created (we are using `flink` as a namespace for this example, but you can choose a different namespace.

-3. In step 4 of the above documentation, follow the steps outlined here:
+3. In step 4 of the above documentation, follow the steps outlined in the steps below.

+4. Ensure that you have created the Docker images as described in the [README.md](docker/README.md)

 ## Start either a Kinesis or Kafka stream

-4. To set up a Kinesis client, make sure that boto3 is installed.
+1. To set up a Kinesis client, make sure that boto3 is installed.
 Otherwise:

 ```
 python3 -m pip install boto3